 Alt1: either PUCCH resources for ACK/NACK based feedback or PUCCH resources for NACK-only based feedback.

-Alt2: both PUCCH resources for ACK/NACK based feedback or PUCCH resources for NACK-only based feedback.Down-select from the two alternatives.
+Alt2: both PUCCH resources for ACK/NACK based feedback and PUCCH resources for NACK-only based feedback.

+Opt1: PRI in the DCI indicates the PUCCH resource of ACK/NACK based or of NACK-only based.

+Opt2: a new field added in DCI indicates ACK/NACK based or NACK-only based.

+Down-select from the two alternatives and options.